mozilla/blurts-server/docs/adr/0008-preview-deployment.md

 This decision was made:

-1. to avoid the need for additional vendor negociations
+1. to avoid the need for additional vendor negotiations
 2. simplify the architecture
 3. security (encapsulated in GCP)